Legal cases with fixed pricing, standardized processes, and firm timelines

 Under some circumstances, the buyers accept the possession of the property but are not satisfied with it on account of any one or more aspects like faulty construction, pending repair work, poor construction quality, usage of different building materials as promised or the pending delivery of the Occupancy certificate or the Possession Certificate.
 The buyers accept a Conditional Possession Letter on which all the conditions that need to be fulfilled by the builder for accepting a conditional possession letter is fully mentioned.

-Also, the buyer can mention the compensation due from the builder’s end in case of any delay in the project and take the legal route in the extreme cases if needed.
+Also, the buyer can mention the compensation due to the builder’s end in case of any delay in the project and take the legal route in extreme cases if needed.

 Also, due to the same, the buyer is entitled to demand each and every document after the completion has been done and the contract has been fully performed.
 It is the buyer's right to dwell in the property subject to certain terms and conditions of the society.
 The buyer can demand the required certificates from the builder.